 Probity: Risks and Benefits

 If a court case arises concerning the setting aside of taxes that are known to be funding war crimes, crimes against humanity or genocide, any judge who might consider ruling in favor of HMRC would face a challenging scenario.
-Such a ruling would effectively need to assert that current legislation can legally compel taxpayers to financially support activities deemed illegal or criminal under international law.
-This would raise fundamental questions about the legality and morality of collecting taxpayer funds to invest in wars of aggression and the methods of collection.
+Such a ruling would effectively need to assert that current legislation can legally compel taxpayers to financially support activities deemed illegal or criminal under both international & domestic law.
+This would raise fundamental questions about the legality and morality of collecting taxpayer funds to invest in wars of aggression as well as the methods of collection.

 Remember: It is the government that is breaking international law.

 Those who set aside their taxes in a Trust are neither bankrupt nor willfully refusing to pay taxes; after all, the UK Government is the Primary Beneficiary.
-The funds remain theirs, provided they can demonstrate adherence to the international agreements they have ratified.
+The funds will be released to the Consolidated Fund, provided the UK government can prove – in a court of competent jurisdiction – they are adhering to those same international treaties and agreements which successive UK governments have ratified and incorporated into UK Law.

-This method is not about evading responsibility, on the contrary; the aim is to ensure the government fulfills its commitments to international law and protect the taxpayer from complicity.
+We have a collective responsibility to ensure our taxes do not pay for crimes.
+The aim is to ensure the government fulfills its commitments to international law and protect the taxpayer from complicity.
 As established during the Nuremberg Trials, the defence of “just following orders” does not absolve individuals or institutions from accountability when those orders contravene legal or ethical standards.

 Note on council tax Liability Orders: